This document can be further revised.

-Programming standards might not be necessary for coding one-time-use code bases.
+Programming standards might not be necessary for one-time-use code bases.
 Following a programming style guide is required to avoid code base inconsistencies and entering the debugging hell.

 Clean code does not exist, and it is a fairy tale because the perception of clean code is subjective to individuals or teams.
 The goal of this document is to avoid writing unreadable code and to avoid religiously following the Clean code.